Minimum Wage in Modesto California

 California Minimum Wage

-Effective January 1, 2022, California's minimum wage will increase to $15.00 per hour for employers with 26 or more employees, and $14.00 per hour for employers with 25 or fewer employees.
+Effective January 1, 2024, California's minimum wage will increase to $16.00 per hour for employers with any amount of employees.

 What is California Tipped Minimum Wage?